Vegan Intuitive Eating: Can They Coexist?

 This principle is all about recognizing that voice that reinforces diet culture talk and food rules which can hinder your process to eat intuitively.

-However, one way in which the food police may be unique for ethical vegans is having a food rule about eating no animal products.
+However, one way in which the food police may be unique for ethical vegans is: having a ‘food rule’ about eating no animal products.

 5. Respect Your Fullness

-We can’t really think of any unique things for ethical vegans specifically to note about this one.
 But it is worth noting that if you are eating plant based recipes full of fiber and protein, you might feel full faster than a less fibrous meal!

 6. Discover The Satisfaction Factor